Mosaic Down Syndrome: Health Care Outlook And Challenges

 Regardless of the results, neither screening tests nor diagnostic tests can predict the full impact of a Down syndrome diagnosis.
 For these reasons and more, some people may choose not to have this type of testing, but many people are aware that their baby may have Down syndrome while they are still pregnant.

-Mosaic diagnosis: Mixture of cells and copies of chromosome
+Mosaic diagnosis: A mixture of cells and copies of the chromosome

 When a baby with Down syndrome is born, doctors perform blood tests for chromosomal studies.
 These lab tests determine whether the blood sample contains a mixture of cells with 46 and 47 chromosomes.
 If it does, a doctor can diagnose mosaic Down syndrome.

 A mosaic diagnosis is expressed as a percentage.
 Generally, these tests analyze 20 different genes.
-If 15 out of 20 cells have an extra chromosome, the baby has a level of mosaicism at 75%.
+If 15 out of 20 cells have an extra chromosome, the baby has a 75% level of mosaicism.
 If 10 out of 20 cells are affected, the level of mosaicism would be 50%.
 These percentages can also vary in different parts of the body.
 The level of mosaicism in the brain may be higher or lower than in the skin, muscle, or blood.
 Where the differences occur and how high the level of mosaicism is can determine the type and severity of symptoms.
 However, without a tissue biopsy, there is no way to determine which organ systems are affected in people with mosaic Down syndrome.
+Early prenatal screening and testing can be performed via chorionic villus sampling (CVS) between 10 and 13 weeks of pregnancy, whereas amniocentesis can be performed between 15 and 20 weeks.
+Both procedures test for genetic abnormalities, though they can be considered invasive and present certain risks.
+For a postnatal diagnosis, a doctor takes blood or tissues samples for a chromosome study.

 Mosaic Down syndrome symptoms

 Symptoms of mosaic Down syndrome are the same as symptoms of Down syndrome, though they may be less severe.
+In some people, physical symptoms may be mild or absent.
 Physical symptoms can include the following:

 • Decreased muscle tone